open-telemetry/opentelemetry.io/content/en/docs/concepts/observability-primer.md

 **Reliability** answers the question: "Is the service doing what users expect it to be doing?”
-A system could be up 100% of the time, but if, when a user clicks "Add to Cart” to add a black pair of pants to their shopping card, and instead, the system keeps adding a red pair of pants, then the system would be said to be **un**reliable.
+A system could be up 100% of the time, but if, when a user clicks "Add to Cart” to add a black pair of pants to their shopping cart, and instead, the system keeps adding a red pair of pants, then the system would be said to be **un**reliable.